LiaoxyuCM/FidoFido/readme.md

 Therefore, please do not associate FidoFido with FIDO.
 The author will not bear the consequences of naming FidoFido.

 ## Warning

+### Tips about using verification code to register and login

+\[This paragraph is marked as a tip temporarily published due to the difficulty of fixing it\]

+1. Whether registering or logging in, the verification code needs to wait 5 minutes to refresh.
+Even if you leave the verification code page, the timer is still running.
+2. If the user refreshes the verification code page within 5 minutes, the verification code will not be refreshed, and the user will be prompted that they have refreshed the verification code.
+So some users may see the prompt that the verification code has been sent as soon as they enter.
+3. After 5 minutes, please return to the registration or email-login page, fill in all the information **again**, and then submit it, the verification code will be refreshed. \(Not directly refreshing the verification code page\)

 ### In fidofido/settings.py